Niko731973/The-Eternal-Market/README.md

 Sellers have three days to confirm shipment of their items.
 If they have not shipped by the third day, the Buyer can cancel their order and receive a full refund.

 ### Disputing an Order:
 In the event that a Seller fails to provide their good or service after confirming shipment, the buyer can (after 3 weeks) choose to dispute the order.
-If an order is disputed, the seller will not recieve any funds from the purchase.
+If an order is disputed, the seller will not receive any funds from the purchase.
 Right now ether for disputed orders is recycled into the market.
 Later, an arbitration system may be added to partition the funds in other ways.

-Buyers should never confirm recipt of an order unless you have actually recieved it!
+Buyers should never confirm receipt of an order unless you have actually received it!
 Do not release funds early under any circumstances!
 Doing so undermines the rating and feedback system built into TEM.

 ### Incapacitated Parties:
 In the event that the Buyer of a listing becomes incapacitated and cannot release the funds of a confirmed order, the contract which contains the order's fund has a "deadman's switch" to recover the funds and pay the Seller.
 This can only be triggered after the contract has been stagnant for 12 weeks.
 Disputed orders cannot use the deadman's switch.
-If a buyer has not recieved their order by the 11th week, the buyer should dispute the order and prevent the seller from fradulently obtaining funds.
+If a buyer has not received their order by the 11th week, the buyer should dispute the order and prevent the seller from fraudulently obtaining funds.

 ### Keeping the Market Running Smoothly:
 The number of successful and disputed sales for each listing on TEM is tracked in the database.
 Listings which have a bad ratio of disputed/successful sales can be removed by any Ethereum user.
 Since the community self-curates the listings on TEM, any malicious sellers will quickly be weeded out.